The Flying Fox

 Further penalties under the Prevention of Cruelty to Animals Act 1986 may also apply.

-pick up Flying Foxes, even those in distress, as they may carry lyssavirus.
+If found, please DO NOT try to pick up Flying Foxes, even those in distress, as they may carry infections.